nicoqueijo/Android-Currency-Converter-legacy/README.md

 * <a href="https://developer.android.com/topic/libraries/architecture/livedata" target="_blank">LiveData</a> - An observable data holder class.
 * <a href="https://developer.android.com/guide/navigation" target="_blank">Navigation</a> - A library that can manage complex navigation, transition animation, deep linking, and compile-time checked argument passing between the screens in your app.
 * <a href="https://kotlinlang.org/docs/reference/coroutines-overview.html" target="_blank">Coroutines</a> - A great new feature of Kotlin which allow you to write asynchronous code in a sequential fashion.
+* <a href="https://developer.android.com/topic/libraries/data-binding" target="_blank">Data Binding</a> - A support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
 * <a href="https://square.github.io/retrofit" target="_blank">Retrofit</a> - Type-safe HTTP client for Android and Java by Square, Inc.
 * <a href="https://github.com/square/moshi" target="_blank">Moshi</a> - A modern JSON library for Android and Java.
 * <a href="https://developer.android.com/topic/libraries/architecture/room" target="_blank">Room</a> - An abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.